TheAzeez-lab/Automation-flow/README.md

 # Automation-flow
-Power Automate flow to automate birthday reminders and birthday greetings as well as action tracker and reminders
+Power Automate flow to automate birthday reminders and birthday greetings as well as CAPA REMINDERS and other workflow autonations